jeffhsu3/mmseq/README.md

     --genomeChrBinNbits 13 --sjdbOverhang 0

 The value of genomeChrBinNbits is dependent on the number of transcripts and the memory of the machine.
-The bigger the number th lower it should be (see STAR manual).
+The bigger the number the lower it should be (see STAR manual).

 #### Step 2a: Trim out adapter sequences if necessary
 If the insert size distribution overlaps the read length, trim back the reads to exclude adapter sequences.
 [Trim Galore!](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) works well.
 E.g. for libraries prepared using standard Illumina adapters (`AGATCGGAAGAGC`), run: